Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Chapter 8 described how accessible outcomes or traces become signals when interpreted as meaning-bearing.
 This chapter begins after signal formation and examines how observers select, attribute, weight, combine, and evaluate formed signals as support for expectations.

 Signals alone do not determine how trust judgements are formed.
-Observers must interpret the meaning and significance of these signals when forming expectations regarding the behaviour of others.
+Observers evaluate the significance, attribution, weight, and trust relevance of formed signals when constructing expectations about behaviour.

-Evaluation principles operate at the stage where signals are evaluated as support for expectations, prior to the formation of trust.
+Evaluation principles operate after signal formation and before trust deployment.
+Different observers may form different signals from the same outcome or trace and may evaluate those signals differently.

 Different observers may interpret the same outcome or trace and form different signals in different ways depending on the evaluation principles they apply.
 Evaluation principles therefore influence how signals are selected, weighted, and interpreted when forming expectations about behaviour.